PayPal Prepaid Card Savings account review

 - Go to the provider’s site and follow the steps to apply.

-- From Paypal’s website, log in to your prepaid card account and click to open the optional savings account.
+- Log in to your prepaid card account on Paypal’s website and open the optional savings account.

 - Consent to receiving electronic communications from PayPal.